Domestic Relations Lawyers

 - Protective orders – Anyone in a family or household can be the victim of domestic violence.
 You might need to petition the court for a protective order when that happens.
 This can protect you from further abuse while you’re going through a divorce or finding a solution to keep your child safe.

 - Guardianship – State law requires guardianship when it appears necessary.
-If you have a minor child or dependent adult in need of care, the Law Offices of David L. Powell can help you with the legal procedure of appointing a guardian.
+If you have a minor child or dependent adult in need of care, the Powell & Rose Law Firm, PLLC can help you with the legal procedure of appointing a guardian.

 - Child custody and visitation – Negotiating child custody and visitation is one of the most complicated aspects of a divorce.
 Whether you reach an agreement with your spouse or require litigation, meeting your child’s needs and interests should be the primary goal.